Mirek321/IT-Pizza-Web/README.md

 ## Usage

-- Browse the menu to view available pizzas.
+- **Menu**: Browse the menu to view available pizzas.
+Place orders by selecting pizzas and customizing toppings.
-- Select pizzas and customize toppings if desired.
+- **Reservation**: Reserve tables by providing your contact details and preferred date/time.
-- Place orders by filling out the order form.
+- **Job Openings**: View job openings and apply for positions by submitting your resume.
-- Use the contact form to send messages to the restaurant.
+- **Gallery**: Browse the gallery to view mouth-watering pizza images.

 ## Contributing